tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 Because Tilt assembles multiple bits of work into a single resource, it's much easier to determine status and find errors across update (build/deploy) and runtime.

 ### Update Status
-Whenever you run tilt up or change a source file, Tilt determines which resources need to be changed to bring them up-to-date.
+Whenever you run `tilt up` or change a source file, Tilt determines which resources need to be changed to bring them up-to-date.
-To execute these "updates," Tilt might:
+To execute these updates, Tilt might:
  * Compile code locally on your machine (e.g. `make`)
  * Build a container image (e.g. `docker build`)
  * Deploy a modified K8s object or Helm chart (e.g. `kubectl apply -f` or `helm install`)